krystal/crumbs/README.md

 `days`: The duration of the cookie that is set on acceptance

-You can also specify the types of cookies your site set by specifying an Array as part of the `types` property.
-E.g. if your site only potentially uses functional cookies then you would pass `types: ['functional']` to Crumbs.
-The default of the types Array is `['functional', 'performance', 'targeting']`.
+You can also specify the types of cookies your site can set by specifying an Array of objects as part of the `types` property.
+Each object must contain the following properties:

+`identifier: 'functional'` The unique name of the type of cookie.

+`required: true` A boolean on whether or not this type of cookie is required.

+`summary: 'A summary about the type of cookie'` An explanation about the type of cookie you are allowing the user to set and why these are used.

+`title: 'Functional'` A capitalised version of the `identifier` that is used as the heading on the edit dialog popup.

 **Example**